-[29] On the other hand, estimates of the NECC are not sufficient to account for the large differences in the two wind systems, although the two are mostly in the same direction.
+On the other hand, estimates of the NECC are not sufficient to account for the large differences in the two wind systems, although the two are mostly in the same direction.
 The OAFlux can be 0.4-0.6 ms-1 stronger than the buoy winds while the currents estimates seldom exceed 0.3 ms-1.
 It is not yet clear what caused the large discrepancies between zonal currents and the mean zonal wind differences between buoy and OAFlux.

-3.3.
-RMS Differences and Vector Correlations
+3.3 RMS differences and vector correlations

-[30] Figure 8 shows the RMS differences between daily OAFlux and buoy w, direction, u, and v.
-The RMS error for the OAFlux w ranges between 0.2-0.8 ms-1 at most tropical buoy locations, but is greater than 1.2 ms-1 at the four buoys sites in the vicinity of the Gulf Stream where winds are usually strong (>10 ms-1).
-The effect of zonal currents is visible in the RMS error pattern for u, producing larger RMS in regions of the NECC where currents and winds have opposite directions, and weaker RMS in regions of the SEC where currents and winds are in the same direction.
-Daily vector wind variability between OAFlux and buoy computed from equations (1) and (2) shows high correlation coefficients (Figure 9).
+Figure 8 shows the rms differences between daily OAFlux and buoy w, direction, u, and v.
+The rms error for the OAFlux w ranges between $0.2 - 0.8 \text{ ms}^{-1}$ at most tropical buoy locations, but is greater than 1.2 ms-1 at the four buoys sites in the vicinity of the Gulf Stream where winds are usually strong (>10ms-1).
+The effect of zonal currents is visible in the rms error pattern for u, producing larger rms in regions of the NECC where currents and winds have opposite directions, and weaker rms in regions of the SEC where currents and winds are in the same direction.
+Daily vector wind variability between OAFlux and buoy computed from Eqs.(1)-(2) shows high correlation coefficients (Figure 9).
 The magnitude of the complex correlation is 0.9 and higher across all buoy sites, except for one site 38°40'N, 123°30'W on the Northern California shelf.
-This site was placed for the Shelf Mixed Layer Experiment (SMILE) that was designed to study the response of the oceanic surface boundary layer over the continental shelf to atmospheric forcing during November 1988 - May 1989 [Alessi et al., 1991].
-Among all sites, the correlation at this site is lowest (0.84) and the direction bias is largest ( $-16^{\circ}$ ).
-Positive direction biases denote that the OAFlux winds veer counterclockwise from the buov winds, while negative direction biases denote that the OAFlux winds veer clockwise from the buoy winds.
-Microwave passive radiometers have limited availability within 75 km away from the coast due to contamination from the antenna sidelobes.
-The
+This site was placed for the Shelf Mixed Layer Experiment (SMILE) that was designed to study the response of the oceanic surface boundary layer over the continental shelf to atmospheric forcing during November 1988 - May 1989 [Alessi et al. 1991].
+Among all sites, the correlation at this site is lowest (0.84) and the veering angle is largest (-16°).
+Positive veering angles denote that the OAFlux winds veer counterclockwise from the buoy winds, while negative veering angles denote that the OAFlux winds veer clockwise from the buoy winds.
+Microwave passive radiometers have limited availability within 75 km away from the coast, which might be a reason for the observed low correlation coefficient.